Q: What are your ages for Taekwondo?

 A: Generally, most Taekwondo students from other schools can be accepted into our school and can continue their training where they left off at their previous school.
 Since our Traditional Taekwodo

 style may be different than their previous Taekwondo training, there may be a bit of a learning curve in the begining, which we will gladly help with.
 Typically transferring students will be asked to skip their first test to ensure they are thoroughly prepared.
 If there is any question, our Master Instructor will asses their equivalent Taekwondo rank in our school to ensure their progression is appropriate.
-Students from other martial arts (not Taekwondo) would generally start at white-belt rank, since each martial arts' style is unique.Q: Can you tell me more about your school's Master Instructor?
+Students from other martial arts (not Taekwondo) would generally start at white-belt rank, since each martial arts' style is unique.Q: Who is your school's Grandmaster?

 Our Master Instructor's life-long teacher was Grandmaster Moo Yong Lee (1938 - 2016), who was the 42nd black belt in all of Taekwondo, out of millions of black belts.
 He was also a 10th degree Kukkiwon-Certified black belt (see our Photos page for a picture of his certificate), having personally taught over 25,000 students, 1000 black-belts, 100 masters, and 25 grandmasters for over 65 years!
 He founded our school right here in East Hartford, at its present location on Burnside Ave, in September 1974.
 See Our Instructors